dwrensha/lean4-maze/README.md

     south
 ```

-As you make progress, Lean's goal view will desplay your current state.
+As you make progress, Lean's goal view will display your current state.
 For example, after the moves made above, the state is shown as:

 ```lean